YOUR SARASOTA & BRADENTON BURGLARY LAWYERs

 Burglary is a felony offense under Florida law.
-A conviction can lead to years or decades of imprisonment, and individuals convicted of burglary can face long-term probation, monetary fines and other penalties as well.
-While the prosecution has the burden of proof, avoiding unnecessary consequences due to a burglary arrest requires experienced legal representation.
+A conviction can lead to years or decades of jail time and individuals convicted of burglary can face long-term probation, monetary fines and other penalties as well.
+While the State has the burden of proof, avoiding unnecessary consequences due to a burglary arrest requires experienced legal help.
 With offices in Bradenton and Sarasota, a burglary lawyer from Fowler Law Group is ready to fight for your freedom.

 The crime of burglary is defined in Section 810.02 of the Florida Statutes.
 Under Florida law, a person commits the crime of burglary if that person: